 The other neat thing about the equinox is that it offers people a chance to pinpoint the true east and west of their location.
 This is because the sun is moving along the celestial equator, which intersects our horizons at points due east and due west.
 According to EarthSky, waking up for sunrise or catching sunset in relation to landmarks on the horizon can come in handy.

 "If you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its orbit around the sun, carrying the sunrise and sunset points northward," they write.

-Spring will officially kick off at 6:29 a.m.
-EST.
+Spring will officially kick off at 11:50 p.m.
+EST on March 19.